eagletrt/hv-bms-cellboard-sw/README.md

 > [!WARNING]
 > Just copy-pasting the code to another platform project is not sufficient for it to work,
-> there a few function that has to be implemented, for example the ones used to communicate
+> there a few functions that has to be implemented, for example the ones used to communicate
-> using the peripheral (CAN bus, SPI, ecc...)
+> via the peripherals (CAN bus, SPI, ecc...)

 ## Usage